apify/apify-docs/docs/storage.md

 You can edit your stores' names in the `Settings` tab of their detail page.
 There, you can also grant [access rights](https://docs.apify.com/access-rights) to other Apify users.

-You can quickly share the contents of your storages by sharing the URLs you find under the `API` tab in a store's detail page.
+You can quickly share your storages' contents and details by sharing the URLs you find under the `API` tab in a store's detail page.

 ![Storage API]({{@asset storage/images/overview-api.png}})

 These URLs provide links to API `endpoints`-the places where your data are stored.
 Some of the endpoints do not require an [authentication token](https://docs.apify.com/api/v2#/introduction/authentication)-the calls are authenticated using a hard-to-guess ID, so they can be shared freely.

 <!-- IS THERE ANOTHER WAY TO SHARE YOUR DATA VIA API? -->
-> If an endpoint requires authentication, we suggest not sharing the URL which contains it but instead downloading the data first and then sharing it.
+> If an endpoint requires authentication, we suggest not sharing the URL containing the token.
+Instead, download the data and sharing it as a file.

 ### Apify SDK

-The [Apify SDK](https://sdk.apify.com) requires Apify SDK requires [Node.js](https://nodejs.org/en/) 10.17 or later, with the exception of Node.js 11.
-To add Apify SDK to a Node.js project run the following command in your terminal.
+The [Apify SDK](https://sdk.apify.com) is a JavaScript/Node.js library which allows you to build your own web scraping and automation solutions.
+It requires [Node.js](https://nodejs.org/en/) 10.17 or later, with the exception of `Node.js 11`.

+To install the Apify SDK, run the following command in your terminal.

     npm install apify --save